 - Quizzes will be conducted online during a specific time frame.
 It will be important to complete the quizzes within this time frame, or it will result in a grade of zero. - Discussions will occur in real time during class time.
-You need to be present in class and actively participate to receive marks for this category. - Exams will be conducted remotely online with proctoring software or remotely online in an open text/e-book exam format.
+You need to be present in class and actively participate to receive marks for this category. - The project will be completed in a small group and presented to the class. - Midterm exam is tentatively scheduled for October 23, 2020, during scheduled class time.
+Do not plan to be away on this date.
+The midterm exam is conducted remotely online with proctoring software or remotely online in an open text/e-book exam format.
 The format utilized will be announced before exam.
-To participate in exams a headset or speakers, a microphone, and a web camera are required.
+To participate in the midterm exam a headset or speakers, a microphone, and a web camera are required. - Final exam is cumulative.
+Final examinations are conducted remotely online with proctoring software or remotely online in an open text/e-book exam format.
+The format utilized will be announced before exam.
+Final examinations are scheduled by the Registrar during the period from December 11 to December 19, 2020.
+Do not plan any activities during the examination period.
+To participate in the final examination a headset or speakers, a microphone, and a web camera are required.